PllewxaM/Wordle-for-the-World/README.md

 <details>
   <summary>Click to see all files</summary>
 <p>
-The main file of this program is wordle.py.
-It houses all of the game functions and

 1. wordle.py - main file that contains game functions:
    - Audio interface
    - Text interface
    - Drawing Elements of the UI
    - Menu functionality
 2. mpg123.exe - supports the audio interface functionality
    - Used for windows versions
 3. messages.py - defines the large chunks of text used in the Instructions and Menus